cnerg/cnerg.github.com/community/manual/expectations.md

 The CNERG community includes scientists and other staff who are a valuable part of your support network.
-Whether or not they have a formal role in evaluating your work, their guidance and input to your work should be considered in the same way as guidance and input from your advisor.
-Similarly, you should expect their role in your research to be similar to that of your advisor, including co-authorship on publications, when appropriate.
+Whether or not they have a formal role in evaluating your work, their guidance and input to your work should be considered in the same way as guidance and input from me.
+Similarly, you should expect their role in your research to be similar to that of me, including co-authorship on publications, when appropriate.

 ### Working with PhD Committees